Mirror (1975 film): Release

-Reception and legacy
+Reception

+Metacritic assigned the film a weighted average score of 82 out of 100, based on 14 critics, indicating "universal acclaim".

 When Mosfilm critics were asked in November 1974 to evaluate Mirror, responses were divided.
+The New York Times wrote that "in the first round of published reviews, in which some of Mr. Tarkovsky's fellow film makers evaluated his new work, there is much praise, tempered with criticism of some parts of the film."
 Some viewed it as a major work that would be better understood by future generations; others dismissed it as an unfocused failure and believed that even more cultured viewers would find its story opaque.
+When Mirror was released, several Soviet filmmakers publicly condemned it as "inadmissibly 'elitist.'"
 This resulted in very limited distribution.

 Many audience members walked out of theatrical screenings, but those who liked the film were ardent in their praise.
-In a 1975 New York Times article, James F. Clarity wrote, "in the first round of published reviews, in which some of Mr. Tarkovsky's fellow film makers evaluated his new work, there is much praise, tempered with criticism of some parts of the film."
-Goskino did not allow it to be shown at the Cannes Film Festival.
-The managing director of the festival, Maurice Bessy, was sympathetic to Tarkovsky.
-Upon hearing that Mirror would not be allowed to be shown in Cannes, he unsuccessfully threatened not to take any other Soviet film.

-Mirror has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 23 reviews, and an average rating of 9.1/10.
+In his book Sculpting in Time, Tarkovsky reproduced fan mail from a variety of sources, from working-class film-goers to physicists at the Russian Academy of Sciences.
+A woman wrote to Tarkovsky that Mirror resembled her childhood, and told him, "Lord, how true ... we really don't know our mother's faces."
+Tarkovsky wrote that he had "spent so many years being told that nobody wanted or understood my films, that a response like that warmed my very soul."

+Legacy

+Polls and associated reviews

 Mirror is frequently listed among the greatest films of all time.
 In a 2012 Sight & Sound directors' poll, Mirror ranked as the ninth greatest film of all time.
-In a parallel poll by film critics, the film ranks 19th.
+In a parallel poll of film critics, the film ranks 19th.
+In the same poll in 2022, Mirror was ranked eighth by directors and 31st by critics.
+In the 2002 Critics poll it ranked 35th.
 Filmmaker Ashim Ahluwalia included the film in his personal top ten (for The Sight & Sound Top 50 Greatest Films of All Time poll), writing: "Mirror offers epic hypnotherapy and some of the most beautiful celluloid ever shot."
-For the same poll, Will Self argued that it remains "the most beautiful film ever made".
-Peter Bradshaw of The Guardian called it "a startling piece of film-making" and many of its images "transcendentally brilliant".
-In the British Film Institute, the film is billed as "a work of cumulative, rhythmic effect" and its unconventional narrative is credited with having "pioneered a poetic and richly allusive form."
-Director Michael Haneke voted for Mirror in the 2002 Sight & Sound directors' poll (where the film ranked 16th) and later said that he has seen it at least 25 times.
-In the 2002 Critics poll it ranked 35th.
-In 2018 the film ranked 20th on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.
+For the same poll, Will Self wrote that it remains "the most beautiful film ever made".
+Director Michael Haneke voted for Mirror in the 2002 Sight & Sound directors' poll (where the film ranked 16th) and later said he had seen it at least 25 times.
+In the most recent 2022 edition of Sight & Sounds Greatest films of all time list the film ranked 31st in the critics poll and 8th in the director's poll.

+In 2018, Mirror ranked 20th on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.